Greenflame-tech/.github/profile/README.md

 - **Truth is procedural**
   Truth emerges through evidence, contradiction analysis, and world separation — not assertion.

-- **Separation of concerns**
-  - SQL → persistence & provenance
-  - Vector search → similarity & discovery
-  - RDF → asserted knowledge only

----

-## Architecture Overview

-### 1. Ingestion & Provenance
-- Raw inputs are ingested into a DAG (`dag_node`, `dag_edge`)
-- Content is normalized into `document_section`
-- All downstream reasoning links back to original sources

-### 2. Claim Extraction
-- Sections are split into sentences
-- Claims are extracted using linguistic heuristics (SPO when possible)
-- Stored in `claim_candidate`
-- All claims are:
-  - status = `pending`
-  - world = `liminal`

-### 3. Vector Reasoning (RAG)
-- Claims are embedded into **isolated Qdrant collections**
-- Embeddings are versioned and model-aware
-- No vector store is treated as authoritative memory

-### 4. Reasoning Graphs (SQL)
-AIOS stores reasoning artifacts explicitly:
-- `claim_similarity_edge`
-- `claim_contradiction_candidate`
-- `world_split_candidate`

-These are **records of inference**, not truth.

-### 5. RDF Promotion
-- Only promoted claims enter RDF
-- RDF represents *asserted knowledge*, not hypotheses
-- Promotion is logged and reversible

----

-## Worlds & Epistemics

-AIOS supports multiple concurrent epistemic worlds:
-- `liminal` — unverified observations
-- asserted worlds — curated, defended knowledge spaces
-- split worlds — contradiction-driven divergence

-Worlds are first-class, queryable, and isolated.

 ---

 ## What AIOS Is For